 The Commissioner also receives reports and briefings which relate to a wide variety of policing issues in which equality considerations are a priority such as hate crime, ASB, domestic abuse and sexual exploitation to name but a few.
-Confidence and satisfaction levels are also monitored.
-The Commissioner's Governance Manager also has a quarterly update meetings with the Force Diversity Manager.
-An Equality and Diversity thematic report is presented on an annual basis to the Commissioner's Public Accountability Conference regarding the Constabulary's approach as well as the external issues in relation to hate crime within the county.
+The Commissioner's Governance Manager also has a quarterly update meeting with the Force Diversity Manager.

-Cumbria Office of the Police & Crime Commissioner Equality and Diversity Update July 2019
+Cumbria Office of the Police & Crime Commissioner Equality and Diversity Update April 2020